filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 Protobuf is a schema-driven format, and having a defined schema if very important when working with big production systems.
 However, just adhering to the schema is not enough to ensure compatibility between the Consumer and Provider.
-Therefore, it's important to distinguish `schema` with `contract semantics`.
+Therefore, it's important to distinguish `schema` from the `contract semantics`.

 The Protobuf definition schema is a syntactic construct which doesn't enforce any semantic meaning to the data.
-The contract semantics is the meaning of the data, and Contract Testing allows us to verify that a Consumer not only able to parse the data with a schema, but also _understand_ the meaning of the data.
+The contract semantics is the meaning of the data. contract testing allows us to verify that a Consumer is not only able to parse the data with a schema, but also _understand_ the meaning of the data.

 For Protobuf schema management it's worth mentioning [buf.build](https://buf.build/docs). buf.build is a Protobuf schema management tool that helps you define, lint, and generate code for your Protobuf schema.
 One of it's advantages is a schema breaking change detection tool, that will help you catch syntactic breaking changes.
-For detecting semantic breaking changes, you would still need to use Contract Testing.
+For detecting semantic breaking changes, you would still need to use contract testing.

-Read more about the case case for Contract Testing Protobufs and similar interface definition languages (IDL) in the Pact blog:
+Read more about the case case for contract testing Protobufs and similar interface definition languages (IDL) in the Pact blog:

 - <https://pactflow.io/blog/the-case-for-contract-testing-protobufs-grpc-avro>
 - <https://pactflow.io/blog/contract-testing-for-grpc-and-protobufs/>

-For more benefits of Contract Testing beyond catching breaking changes (both syntactic and semantic), see [Contract Testing Beyond Catching Breaking Changes](#contract-testing-beyond-catching-breaking-changes) section.
+For more benefits of contract testing beyond catching breaking changes (both syntactic and semantic), see [Contract Testing Beyond Catching Breaking Changes](#contract-testing-beyond-catching-breaking-changes) section.

 Pact supports testing Protobuf contracts with a Protobuf plugin.